 The working class will have a variety of organizations to involve the masses of people in the process of ruling and remaking society.
-The revolutionary party of the working class will be the leading organized force within the government and every aspect of society, but other forms will be developed to involve the maximum number of non-party fighters.
-Within the framework of centralized national plans which the working class as a whole will set through its party and state, the workers in every factory will themselves set production plans and goals.
+The revolutionary Party of the working class will be the leading organized force within the government and every aspect of society, but other forms will be developed to involve the maximum number of non-Party fighters.
+Within the framework of centralized national plans which the working class as a whole will set through its Party and state, the workers in every factory will themselves set production plans and goals.
 They will select factory committees to supervise the implementation of their plans.

-Besides a regular army, the working class will have armed militias drawn from its ranks and other previously oppressed groups to protect socialist America from subversion and aggression by the overthrown bourgeoisie and its agents within the country and the bourgeoisies of remaining capitalist countries.
+Besides its regular army, the working class will have armed militias drawn from its ranks and other previously oppressed groups to protect socialist America from subversion and aggression by the overthrown bourgeoisie and its agents within the country and the bourgeoisies of remaining capitalist countries and to suppress any attempt by the forces of capitalism to restore the old society.
 In fact, organs of power like factory committees and militias will exist in every plant and community to mobilize the masses of people in carrying out socialist revolution, to maintain social order and see that the workers' specific needs are met.
-These mass organs will act in coordination with the government under the leadership of the party of the proletariat.
+These mass organs will act in coordination with the government under the leadership of the Party of the proletariat.

-Socialism will make possible the building of wellconstructed housing for the masses of people.
+Socialism will make possible the building of well-constructed housing for the masses of people.
 Under capitalism, it is more profitable to speculate in land, maintain slum housing and put capital into buildings for big business than to build decent housing for the masses.

-The working class, once it has seized power, will take the land and buildings held by the banks, insurance companies and other such capitalist parasites; any mortgages and other debts they hold against people's homes, as well as cars and other personal property, will be immediately cancelled.
+The working class, once it has seized power, will take the land and buildings held by the banks, insurance companies and other such capitalist parasites; any mortgages and other debts they hold against the people and their homes, cars and other personal property, will be immediately cancelled.
 The slums will be ripped down, and in their place new homes and other facilities for the masses of people will be built.